You Retired and Stopped Commuting. How Do You Lower Car Insurance Costs?

 Consider switching to a pay-per-mile policy

 If cutting out your commute means you'll rarely be driving at all, you might be a good candidate for pay-per-mile car insurance.
-These policies usually charge a low base premium and then tack on additional premiums at a fixed rate per mile.
+These policies usually charge a low base premium, then tack on additional premiums at a fixed rate per mile.

-One important caveat here is that the insurance company might require you to install a device in your car or download an app that will track your mileage.
-If they do, read through the privacy policies thoroughly to see what other data the company might be gathering about you, how it will use it and who else it will be sharing that data with.
+One important caveat here is that the insurance company might require you to install a device in your car or download an app to track your mileage.
+If they do, read through the privacy policies thoroughly to see what other data the company might be gathering about you, how it will use it and with who else the data will be shared.

-The savings may not be worth the risk of a data breach or the deluge of marketing calls and emails you end up dealing with by handing over this kind of personal information.
+The savings might not be worth the risk of a data breach or the deluge of marketing calls and emails you end up dealing with by handing over this kind of personal information.

 Save $2,100 by getting rid of a car